qizhu8/gr-rpi_iot/README.md

 # gr-rpi_iot

-This is the repository storing all the OOT modules designed for ECSE 4964/6964 lab.
+This is the repository storing all the OOT modules designed for RPI ECSE 4964/6964 Physical Layer lab.

 ## What is in this repository?

+### BPSK and QPSK decoding block
+Two heuristic decoders implemented in OOT with C++.
+Use them as a ground truth block to check the correctness of your block.
+Note that, since we don't implement grey's code, this block works different from the gr-digit::constellation block.

 ### BER block
 BER block takes in two byte streams and compute the ratio of bit error rate.
 This block only exams the most recent window\_size symbols.